 In 2008, when Tucker Davis (first row) was diagnosed with fibrolamellar hepatocellular carcinoma (FLC), he founded the Fibrolamellar Cancer Foundation (FCF) with his good friends Alisha Sternenberger, Charles Beermann and Derek Gilchrist (pictured with Tucker.)
 It was their hope to find a cure for this often fatal disease.
 Because the incidence of FHC was so rare, little research had been conducted at that time.
 FCF has helped change that.

 - Find a cure and treatment options for fibrolamellar

 - Connect and support the fibrolamellar community of patients and their families.

-The official video of the Fibrolamellar Cancer Foundation, located below, provides a brief overview of the history of the organization, the disease and some of the doctors working on fibrolamellar research:
+FCF’s 10 Year Report, published in October 2020, provides a detailed summary of the progress that has been made since the Foundation was incorporated in June 2009.
+The official video of the Fibrolamellar Cancer Foundation, located below, provides a brief overview of the history of the organization, the disease and some of the doctors working on fibrolamellar research.

 FCF is an IRS approved 501 (c) (3) tax deductible public charity.
 100% of net donations go towards research.
 FCF’s overhead and administrative costs are paid by the Charles A. and Marna Davis Foundation and Stone Point Capital.